cysouw/diathesis/text/c07_reflexive.md

 ## Alternations without diathesis {#sec:reflexive-no-diathesis}

 There are three different kinds of alternations involving reflexive pronouns that do not involve any changing of roles (i.e. there is no diathesis).
 The well-known reflexive constructions ([@sec:reflexive-self-inflicting-accusative]ff.) and reciprocal constructions ([@sec:reflexive-accusative-reciprocal]ff.) are among them.
-Less widely acknowledged, there are also some verbs that allow for a 'free' reflexive pronoun, to which I will turn first.
+Less widely acknowledged, there are also some verbs that allow for a "free" reflexive pronoun, to which I will turn first.

 ### --- Free reflexive pronouns --- {.unnumbered}

 Some verbs allow for both a construction with and without *sich*, but there is no difference in the valency between these two constructions.
 The difference in meaning between the two alternants is small and is in need for more in-depth study in all cases presented below.
-The name 'free' as used here is probably a misnomer, as the choice is not a completely free choice.
+The name "free" as used here is probably a misnomer, as the choice is not a completely free choice.
 However, the difference is small enough to be extremely difficult to determine.
-Note also that for these verbs a 'free' dative reflexive pronoun only occurs when a full accusative argument is present.
+Note also that for these verbs a "free" dative reflexive pronoun only occurs when a full accusative argument is present.

 This alternation is almost completely ignored in the German grammatical literature.
 An early discussion of the phenomenon is found in Stötzel [-@stotzel1970: 174--177] and a short note is presented in Wiemer & Nedjalkov [-@wiemer2007: 498].
-It is also possible that the occurrence of a 'free' reflexive is a dialectal phenomenon, see e.g. the apparent extension of reflexive usage in Austrian German as observed in Ziegler [-@ziegler2010].
+It is also possible that the occurrence of a "free" reflexive is a dialectal phenomenon, see e.g. the apparent extension of reflexive usage in Austrian German as observed in Ziegler [-@ziegler2010].

 ### [ N | N ] Free accusative reflexive {#sec:reflexive-free}